archiso7/devt/README.md

 ## How It Works

 When you run `devt clone` or `devt cd`:
-1. A new tmux session is created with the repo name
+1. If tmux is available, a new tmux session is created with the repo name
-2. The `dev clone` or `dev cd` command is executed inside the session
+2. The `dev clone` or `dev cd` command is executed (inside the session if tmux is available)
-3. You're automatically attached to the session
+3. If tmux is available, you're automatically attached to the session

-This gives you a clean, named tmux session for each repo you're working on.
+With tmux, this gives you a clean, named tmux session for each repo you're working on.
+Without tmux, it simply runs the dev command directly.

 ## Requirements

 ### Required
 - `zsh`
-- `tmux`
 - `git`
 - `gh` (GitHub CLI) - for auto-completion
 - `dev` (Shopify's dev tool)
 - **`gitc.zsh`** - Required dependency

 ### Recommended
+- `tmux` - For automatic session creation and management (gracefully degrades without it)
 - [fzf-tab](https://github.com/Aloxaf/fzf-tab) - For enhanced fuzzy-search completion with preview windows

 ## Configuration